 Sometimes you have to move polygonatums around the garden before finding a spot they are really happy in, but they are worth it.
 Once a suitable area has been found, they will spread, but not invasively so.
 If you do have to move them, do it in spring as they start into growth.

 A good clump of Solomon’s seal takes time and patience but, once established, they are undemanding.
 Keep the soil moist in summer as this produces large clumps more quickly.

-Divide in spring as they buds break from the rhizomes.
+Divide Solomon's seal in spring as the buds break from the rhizomes.
 Chop into sections, making sure there’s a bud at the top.

 Re-plant in friable, humus-rich soil or pot up and plant the following autumn.

-Sawfly can strip the leaves in June and July: their larvae overwinter in the ground.
+Sawfly can strip the leaves off Solomon's seal in June and July: their larvae overwinter in the ground.
 Personally, I let the birds pick them off for me.